tonioloewald/xinjs-ui/README.md

       globalThis.bodymovien.loadAnimation(...)
     })

-`<bodymovin-player>` and is implemented in such a way that if you've preloaded the module (e.g. via a script tag or packaging) it won't load it again, which affords offline use.
+`<bodymovin-player>` is implemented in such a way that if you've preloaded the module (e.g. via a script tag or packaging) it won't load it again, which affords offline use.

-There's no point for mapbox since it won't work without connectivity anyway.
+There's no point for `<map-box>` since it won't work without connectivity anyway.

 ### trackDrag